glacier-modding/glaciermodding.org/docs/npc-swap-tutorial.md

 5. Open the outfit's \*\*\*\*\*\*.entity.json and replace its tempHash value with the value you found in step 4.
 6. Open the \*\*\*\*\*\*.TEMP folder within the ALLDEPENDS folder.
 You will only need the depends from the chunk the suit is in (e.g. if the suit is in chunk1, you will only need the files from chunk1 and its patches).
 Move everything in each patchX folder to the outfit's base chunkX folder (e.g. chunk1patch1 to chunk1, then chunk1patch2 to chunk1, overwriting anything in the base chunk if necessary).
 7. Move all the depends from the outfit's base chunkX folder to the chunk0 folder in your SMF mod (the same place your **\*\***.entity.json is located).
-8. Delete whatever's remaining in the ALLDEPENDS folder.
+8. Delete whatever remains in the ALLDEPENDS folder.
-9. Make sure the folder structure for your Simple Mod Framework mod is correct, with the JSON/Depends in a chunk0 folder, and make sure there are no errors in your mod's manifest.json.
+9. Make sure the folder structure for your Simple Mod Framework mod is correct, with the JSON/depends in a chunk0 folder, and make sure there are no errors in your mod's manifest.json.
 10. Enable the mod in Simple Mod Framework and then click "Apply Enabled Mods".

 ## Credits